 October Crowds in Kyoto

-In almost every conceivable way, October is one of the sweet spots for visiting Kyoto–and that extends to crowds.
+In almost every conceivable way, October is one of the sweet spots for visiting Kyoto in a normal year–and that extends to crowds.
 Regardless of when you visit in October, you’re arriving after the onslaught of summer vacation travel and before peak insanity of fall colors season, which is one of the busiest times of the year in Japan.

 This is not to say that the entirety of October is the off-season in Kyoto and will have low crowd levels as a result.
 The first two weeks of the month absolutely are quiet and among the least busy of the year in Japan.

-More importantly, the weather and seasonal event lineup both improve later in the month to a far greater degree than crowds worsen.
+All in all, October in general–but particularly later in the month–is a great time to visit Kyoto, Japan!
+The weather and seasonal event lineup both improve later in the month to a far greater degree than crowds worsen.
 Both the Festival of the Ages and Kurama Fire Festival are not to be missed, and leaves will begin turning at the end of the month at higher elevations, resulting in a sneak peek at fall colors season.
-All in all, October in general–but particularly later in the month–is a great time to visit Kyoto, Japan!

 If you’re planning a trip to Japan that includes Kyoto, we recommend starting by consulting our Ultimate Guide to Kyoto, Japan to plan all aspects of our vacation.
 You should also check out our other posts about Japan for ideas on other places to visit!